Muhanad-husn/sociorag/docs/file_reorganization.md

 ## Overview

-This document records the reorganization of files in the SocioGraph project to improve the project structure and organization.
+This document records the reorganization of files in the SocioRAG project to improve the project structure and organization.

 ## Changes Made